diegomacario/Super-Sunshine/README.md

 This ray-tracer was written as a final project for Ravi Ramamoorthi's fantastic [course](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) on computer graphics.
 It was built from scratch with a strong focus on making the C++ code clear and organized.
 In its current form, the project consists of:

 - A recursive ray-tracer.
-- A file-parser designed to read scene descriptions written with a simple scene description language (SDL).
+- A file-parser designed to read scene descriptions written with a simple scene description language.
 - A linear algebra API for performing operations with points, vectors, normals and affine transformation matrices.

 The only external library used is the [FreeImage](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) library (it is used to generate PNG images with the RGB values calculated by the ray-tracer).

 ## What is a scene description language?

-An SDL is a set of commands used to describe an image so that it can be rendered by a computer.
+A scene description language is a set of commands used to describe an image so that it can be rendered by a computer.
 Imagine, for example, that we wanted to render an image of "three scoops of ice cream sitting in the middle of a desert".
 Using the language developed for this project, we would write the following scene description:
  ```sh
 size 640 480
 output ice_cream.png